openbmc/openbmc-test-automation/CONTRIBUTING.md

             fail if there is no running system console process.
             """

-            # This doc string is way too long.
+            # This summary is way too long.
         ```
 -   General variable naming conventions:
-    -   Variable names should be lower case with few exceptions:
+    -   Variable names should be lower case with few exceptions (listed here):
         -   Environment variables should be all upper case.
     -   Words within a variable name should be separated by underscores: